zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/entity-type-has-no-key-defined.md

 ```
 [Try it online](https://dotnetfiddle.net/CW86Cn)

-All EF models need a key, so make sure that your model class contains key.
+All EF models need a key, so make sure that your model class contains a key.

 ```csharp